 Best Known For

-A talented, troubled grunge performer, Kurt Cobain became a rock legend with his band Nirvana in the 1990s and committed suicide at his Seattle home in 1994.
+A talented yet troubled grunge performer, Kurt Cobain became a rock legend in the 1990s with his band, Nirvana.
+He committed suicide at his Seattle home in 1994.

 Kurt Cobain - In Utero (2:18)

 When Courtney Love gave birth to Frances Bean Cobain, Kurt Cobain began to see a reason to turn his life around.